Geʽez script: Letters used in modern abugidas

 Note: "V" is used for words of foreign origin except for in some Gurage languages, e.g. cravat 'tie' from French.
 The consonant symbol "ኸ" is pronounced as "h" in Amharic.

 List order

-For Geʽez, Amharic, Tigrinya and Tigre, the usual sort order is called halähamä (h–l–ħ–m).
+For Geʽez, Amharic, Tigrinya and Tigre, the usual sort order is called haläħamä (h–l–ħ–m).
 Where the labiovelar variants are used, these come immediately after the basic consonant and are followed by other variants.
 In Tigrinya, for example, the letters based on ከ come in this order: ከ, ኰ, ኸ, ዀ.
 In Bilen, the sorting order is slightly different.

 The alphabetical order is similar to that found in other South Semitic scripts, as well as in the ancient Ugaritic alphabet, which attests both the southern Semitic h-l-ħ-m order and the northern Semitic ʼ–b–g–d (abugida) order over three thousand years ago.